 And how do you account for public performance royalties and synchs?

-If we stick with our Selena Gomez hit example, we could look at that one song - that streamed 500 Million times on the one service.
-And say a low, medium and high valuation might be (for the writer who wrote 20% of the song)
+If we stick with our Selena Gomez hit example, we could look at that one track - that streamed 500 Million times on the one service.
+And say a low, medium and high valuation might be (for the writer who wrote 20%).

 Now - I know what you might be thinking.